SARDONYX-sard/serde-hkx/docs/handson_hex_dump/defaultmale/hex_dump_Journey.md

 ### Notes

-- Reading and writing binary data in the havok class requires that you always know which position you are currently reading or writing a fixup.
+- Reading and writing binary data in the havok class requires that we always know which position we are currently reading or writing a fixup.
 - `hkStringPtr` and so on are read/written to the coordinates vacated by local_fixup after reading the seek position of all fields of the class and meta information such as `hkArray`.

 ### Read binary